A cruise is a great vacation option for families because of the no-fuss, unpack-once-and-enjoy appeal of a floating hotel.

 Given the variety of activities going on at any given moment on a large cruise ship, one of the biggest challenges of cruising with a group is that you’ll all want to be doing different things at different locations on the ship.
 “No big deal,” you might think.
 “We’ll just text each other.”

-Note: Some cruise lines, such as Princess and Holland America, do offer free text messaging apps for your cell phone, so check before you buy.
+Note: Some cruise lines, such as Princess and Holland America, do offer free text messaging or communication apps.

 2. Message Board

 This recommendation is even more old-school than walkie talkies, but is one of the best things we’ve ever brought on a family cruise.
 A magnetic white message board (and dry erase marker) that sticks to your cabin door can be a wonderful tool for leaving quick messages for your family members in an easily visible way.
 You’ll note experienced cruisers have them on their stateroom doors—they know this is a great item to pack!

 When you’re on a cruise, you’ll be given a key card that functions not only as your room key, but also as your basic form of currency; the card is tied to your shipboard account, and all purchases are charged to the credit card on file at the end of the cruise.
 As such, it’s important not to lose your card—and there are a variety of functional, yet cute lanyard options for you to try.

 Cruise staterooms are notoriously small, and space becomes even more of challenge when you’re traveling with a family.
 The walls of most cruise ships are metal, which means that magnets will stick to them, so you might want to try industrial hooks for hanging towels, bathing suit cover-ups, hats, and more.
 We also like this large organizer for stuffing extra clothing, flip-flops, and other odds and ends, when you run out of drawer or closet space.